marcduiker/MSD.DotNet.Demo/README.md

 MSD.DotNet.Patterns
 ====================

-Demo solution with projects that contain commonly used patterns.
+Solution with projects that contain commonly used patterns for writing testable code.
+Useful for demonstration and training purposes.